thomasbattram/thesis/meetings/2020-10-02/notes.md

 * Is there a way to search the studies data for the open gwas project like the website?
 Or do I need to come up with my own "fuzzy" matching code in R?

-* Think opengwas project is missing data from a big smoking/alcohol gwas: [pmid=30643251](https://pubmed.ncbi.nlm.nih.gov/30643251/)
+* Think opengwas project is missing data from a big smoking/alcohol gwas: [pmid=30643251](https://pubmed.ncbi.nlm.nih.gov/30643251/) -- send details

-* Also, the "ieu-b" IDs aren't present here: "/mnt/storage/private/mrcieu/data/IGD/data/public" - is extracting data using that directory reproducible (will it keep being updated??)
+* Also, the "ieu-b" IDs aren't present here: "/mnt/storage/private/mrcieu/data/IGD/data/public" - is extracting data using that directory reproducible (will it keep being updated??) -- just use the R package!!!

 * Smoking phenotypes...
 	+ miss phenotyped former vs never
-	+ current vs never EWAS == ever smoked regularly GWAS?
+	+ current vs never EWAS == ever smoked regularly GWAS? -- should be fine.
+Could do one of two things: 1. supplementary analyses looking at another smoking GWAS.
+2. Just use the results from the "all-vs-all" pathway enrichment correlation stuff!

 ## Updates on everything else